gvrooyen/fsocaml/README.md

 ## Running the project

-Before you can run the project, you'll need to set up your database.
+Before we can run the project, you'll need to set up your database.
 FSOCaml assumes there's a Postgres instance running and that there is a `postgres` user with the password `postgres`.
 You can adjust these settings in `bin/config/fsoconf.ml`.
 In the `db_params` record, adjust the parameters as desired.

 Once you've configured your DB paramaters to your liking, you'll have to create the database and run any existing migrations: